 - brassica’s (kale, brussels, cabbage, bok choy, cauliflower, broccoli, mustard greens etc.)

 - too many tomato seeds

 How to make Vegetable Broth

-In a 6-8 gallon stockpot, sauté onions, mushrooms and celery in olive oil for 15 minutes or until lightly caramelized.
+In a 6-8 quart stockpot, sauté onions, mushrooms and celery in olive oil for 15 minutes or until lightly caramelized.
 This is going to add a ton of flavor to the broth.

-That said, sometimes I skip this step and just go straight to the simmering.
+That said sometimes, when short on time, I skip this step and just go straight to the simmering.
 You’ll still get good flavor, just not as rich and deep.

 Let cool and strain.
 Freeze in cup, pint and quart portions for easy prep.
 You will be so happy you did!
 This homemade broth is so far beyond delicious compared to what you buy in the store.

 Keep sealed in the fridge for 5 days.
 It also freezes beautifully.

 When freezing I use ball jars with these leak-proof lids.
 It is important to fill to just a couple of inches from top of the jar for room to expand as it freezes.

 - Cut your veggies– the more surface area exposed, the more flavor will be imparted into the broth.